 Diet and Nutrition

 Cockatiels should be fed commercial diets made of seeds, grains, and real fruits and vegetables.
 They should also get pellets that are made up primarily of grains.
 Their food should be made specifically for their species.
 Artificial ingredients should be avoided whenever possible.
 Owners can feed their cockatiels fresh fruits like cantaloupe, pineapple, and oranges as well as veggies like carrots and beets at snack time to help round their diet out.

 These birds require plenty of exercise throughout the day, but the amount of needed exercise depends on the specific bird’s personality and temperament.
 Some cockatiels are content to perch in their cage near a mirror where they can look at themselves.
 Others love to explore and seem not to stay in any one place for long periods.

 Either way, cockatiels should be provided with multiple toys to interact with while spending time in their cages.
 They should also be allowed to roam freely in an enclosed porch or room in the home regularly.
 A harness can be purchased for outdoor experiences, whether it is a walk around the block or a trip to the local farmer’s market.

 Where to Adopt or Buy a Cockatiel

 The cockatiel is a lively, fun bird to interact and live with.
 They are easy to care for, and they can adapt to many different types of environments if they get the attention, interaction, and affection that they crave.
-They love other birds whether parrots or note, making them a perfect choice for households that already own other birds.
+They love other birds, whether parrots or not, making them a perfect choice for households that already own other birds.
 Are you considering adopting a cockatiel to call your own?
-What most do you love about these adorably feathered companions?
+What do you love most about these adorably feathered companions?
 We want to know what you think about this amazing bird!
 Let us know by leaving a comment down below.